 Talented, committed, refreshingly irreverent: John Barker is a South African filmmaker based in Johannesburg.
-His directional debut Bunny Chow was officially selected to screen at the Toronto International Film Festival in 2006.
-The film has since received many accolades but, more importantly, touched the funny bone and heart of South Africans across the country.
+His directional debut Bunny Chow was selected to screen at the Toronto International Film Festival in 2006, as well as being picked up by MTV Europe, distributed in Europe by Dogwoof, and Global Lens in North America.
+Since then, the movie has received many accolades (see below), but, more importantly, it touched the funny bone and heart of South Africans across the country.

 The outline script for Bunny Chow was written by Barker and David Kibuuka and later retro-scripted with Editor, Saki Bergh.